3 Common Home Complaints (And How to Fix Them)

 - Decorative: Lighting that adds personality

-The four types should all be used together to create a space that not only is lit throughout
+The four types should all be used together to create a space that not only is lit throughout but can also change as needed.
+Consider putting hardwired fixtures on a dimmer so you can vary the light level and mood.

 There you have it: the home complaints our designers hear most often.
 If you love your location but feel less enthusiastic about your home, why not get started on one of the remodeling projects above.
 Consider using a reputable design-build firm in Central Pa like Harrisburg Kitchen & Bath.
 Our team can help you navigate the entire process from design, through fixture and appliance selection, to final installation.
 We’re here for you!